 Doctors and researchers have established a strong link between the stress a person feels in their mind and its effects on their body, including the stomach and intestines.
 The body is naturally “wired” to respond to stress.

 When you feel anxious, your brain sends signals to your body via the sympathetic nervous system.
 This is known as the fight-or-flight response.
 Your heart speeds up, you feel more alert, and your muscles tense up, ready for action.

 However, this response is biologically intended to help a person flee from someone or something chasing them — not for the everyday stressors of jobs, deadlines, family commitments, money, and more.

 If your stress is leading to gastrointestinal upset, including diarrhea, there are steps you can take to feel better.

 Doctors have been performing research on how stress can cause diarrhea for decades.
-One of the most famous studies was performed by Almy and Tulin in the late 1940s.
+One of the most was performed by Almy and Tulin in the late 1940s.
 The doctors used special instruments to measure how much the colon contracted during stressful situations, such as in traffic and when performing mentally challenging tasks.

 In what wouldn’t be ethical today, the doctors even told study participants they had colon cancer to measure their intestinal response (later telling them they didn’t).

 What they found was what many people with stress know: Stressful situations can lead to intestinal cramping.
 And this can lead to diarrhea.

 Fortunately, advances in research and technology have meant doctors can pinpoint with greater accuracy how the brain affects the intestines.